AliZidan/book-tracking/README.md

 # Project Idea:

-** The Project is about book tracking which can help you to track the books that you want to read or already read or books you read right now **
+**The Project is about book tracking which can help you to track the books that you want to read or already read or books you read right now **

 ___

-# installation instructions:
+# Installation Instructions:

 1) "npm install" in the repo directory

 ___

-# launcing instructions:
+# Launcing Instructions:

 1) "npm start" in the repo directory